sueddeutsche/editron/README.md

 2. an `update(patch)` is received and the input-form is rerendered (nonetheless)

-in order to improve rendering performance, the patch-object (which is a [jsondiffpatch](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md)-diff) can be used to decrease changes in the ui.
+in order to improve rendering performance, the patch-object (which is a [jsondiffpatch](https://github.com/benjamine/jsondiffpatch/blob/master/docs/deltas.md)-diff) can be used to minimize required changes in the ui.

 **about `updatePointer(newPointer)`**

-Any editor uses its `pointer` to reference data, schema and set its id to the rendered view.
+Any editor uses its `pointer` to reference data, schema and to set its id to the rendered view.
 Changing the `pointer` is an implementation detail, but is required for a performant user-experience.
 In case of reordering array-items (i.e. drag & drop), the main view must rerender all UI-forms, which will become sluggish on large documents.
 Thus `updatePointer` is required to reuse existing HTML nodes for a performant rendering.
 The `AbstractEditor` will change all default listeners to the new pointer, but any custom usage of the pointer (and _id_) must be treated manually.